jcalcutt/Lagrange/_posts/2019-05-11-cycling-python.md

 </b>

 I’ve been racing bikes for a few years now.
-I enjoy a lot of things about racing and riding, but the things that stand out for me are: the adrenaline of riding fast, the social aspect of it, and the feeling when the hours of hard work training pays off with a decent result.
+There's a lot to enjoy about racing and riding, but the things that stand out for me are: the adrenaline of riding fast, the social aspect of it, and the feeling when the hours of hard work training pays off with a decent result.